This post may contain affiliate links. Please read our disclosure policy.

 • Butter softened and spreadable

-• Garlic powder or salt optional
+• Garlic powder or garlic salt optional

 Save this recipe